Viking FK: Attendances

 The first season with Viking Stadion saw the average attendance increase from 6,712 in 2003 to 12,450 in 2004.
 The average attendance numbers have been around 10,000 since the stadium was inaugurated.
 The lowest average attendance came in 2017, when Viking finished in 16th place and were relegated from Eliteserien.
 In 2007, Viking had an average attendance of 15,842, which is the highest in Viking's history.
 The official supporter club of Viking, is Vikinghordene (the Viking hordes).
-Other supporter groups are F19 Stavanger, Viking Oslo and Blå Brigade 99.
+Other supporter groups are F19 Stavanger, Viking Oslo, Blå Brigade 99 and Vecchia Guardia.

 Rivalries

 Viking's biggest rivals both locally and historically are Brann, Bryne, Haugesund, Sandnes Ulf, Start and Rosenborg BK.
 The rivalries with Brann and Haugesund are often referred to as Vestlandsderbyet (the Western Norway derby).
 The rivalry with Start is commonly known as Sørvestlandsderbyet (the Southwestern Norway derby).
 Bryne, Haugesund and Sandnes Ulf are all located in Rogaland, the same county as Viking.
 Bryne and Sandnes Ulf are geographically the two closest rivals.

 Bryne is often considered Viking's biggest rival.
-The 2003 season was the last season Bryne and Viking played against each other in the league, even though the clubs have met in the cup since then.
+After the 2003 season, Bryne and Viking did not play against each other in the league for 22 years, even though the clubs met in the cup on several occasions in that period.
+On 27 July 2025, with Bryne having been promoted back to Eliteserien for the 2025 season, the clubs met in Bryne again 22 years to the day after their previous league meeting.
+The match ended 1–3, with Viking securing an important away win in the derby.